pachyderm/docs-content/latest/concepts/pipeline-concepts/_index.md

 ---

-Pachyderm Pipeline System (PPS) is the computational component of the Pachyderm platform that enables you to perform various transformations on your data.
+{{%productName%}} Pipeline System (PPS) is the computational component of the {{%productName%}} platform that enables you to perform various transformations on your data.